DXHeroes/knowledge-base-content/practices/rest_api.md

 REST APIs are crucial for businesses because of the advantages they provide.
 In the end, what matters is how the APIs are generating income for the company.

-* **Business value**: REST API can benefit the company's partners, internal team, and external team.
+* **Business value** REST API can benefit the company's partners, internal team, and external team.
 APIs are utilized to interchange data and functionality.
 Amazon has numerous number of product and services and still need these individual products to sync and communicate with each other, APIs are used to exchange data & functionality.
 For Partner, the Twitter API enables third-party programs to read from and write to Twitter data.
 It allows you to create and post tweets, share tweets, and read profiles.
 This API is useful for collecting and reviewing huge numbers of tweets about specific topics. ***It is either the company generates income by making its API available to the public or by using them to create its own product.***

-* **Cost Benefits**: Using/Building REST APIs has a positive impact on costs.
+* **Cost Benefits** Using/Building REST APIs has a positive impact on costs.
 They provide scalability without the need for costly hardware investments, improve team communication through improved performance, reduce costs by supporting several platforms, and save time.
 Hence, if you're going to spend money on software applications for your company, be sure that your development team relies heavily on REST APIs.

-* **Performance**: The lightweight nature of REST APIs means that much fewer data needs to be transmitted from server to client.
+* **Performance** The lightweight nature of REST APIs means that much fewer data needs to be transmitted from server to client.
 Applications that use REST APIs as their foundation operate more effectively.

 ## Problems the REST API Helps to Solve

 As a popular architectural style for designing and developing web-based APIs.
 It helps to solve a variety of problems related to building web-based applications and services, including:

-*  **Scalability**: RESTful APIs are highly scalable due to their stateless nature, which allows for easy scaling of resources.
+*  **Scalability** RESTful APIs are highly scalable due to their stateless nature, which allows for easy scaling of resources.
-*  **Flexibility**: RESTful APIs are flexible in terms of the format of data, which allows for easy integration with other web-based systems.
+*  **Flexibility** RESTful APIs are flexible in terms of the format of data, which allows for easy integration with other web-based systems.
-*  **Easy to understand**: RESTful APIs are easy to understand due to their simplicity and uniform interface.
+*  **Easy to understand** RESTful APIs are easy to understand due to their simplicity and uniform interface.
-*  **Easy to develop**: RESTful APIs are easy to develop due to their uniform interface and stateless nature, which reduces the complexity of the application.
+*  **Easy to develop** RESTful APIs are easy to develop due to their uniform interface and stateless nature, which reduces the complexity of the application.
-*  **Platform independence**: RESTful APIs can be used with any programming language and platform, making them highly interoperable.
+*  **Platform independence** RESTful APIs can be used with any programming language and platform, making them highly interoperable.

 ## How to Implement RESTful API